cleder/stanbol.client/README.rst

     Upload content to the store and in a second step get the enhancements back.

 sparql
-    access FISE as a SPARQL endpoint (W3C conform).
+    access Stanbol as a SPARQL endpoint (W3C conform).

 This API covers ``engines`` and ``store``.
 Sparql queries are best done by using existing library `SuRF <http://packages.python.org/SuRF/>`_ which is installed